wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

-    First you type "Z:&#8221; to get into the Z drive which holds all the FreeDOS tools and binaries.
-Then the command "sys f:&#8221; tells it to make the F: drive a system drive by copying kernerl.sys and command.com.
-Once that is completed, "exitemu&#8221; exits out of the dosemu program.
+    First you type "Z:" to get into the Z drive which holds all the FreeDOS tools and binaries.
+Then the command "sys f:" tells it to make the F: drive a system drive by copying kernerl.sys and command.com.
+Once that is completed, "exitemu" exits out of the dosemu program.